 The document indicates the reason for the suit or administrative action.
-It also listed pertinent information, such as time and date of the first hearing, details about the plaintiff and defendant, and the amount of time the defendant has to respond.
+It also listed pertinent information, such as the time and date of the first hearing, details about the plaintiff and defendant, and the amount of time the defendant has to respond.

 A civil summons with regard to credit card debt usually occurs when the account reaches “charge off” status.
-Charge off status usually happens between 120 and 180 days.
+Charge-off status usually happens between 120 and 180 days.

 With that said, here are the steps you need to take.

 This is the worst thing you can do.
 The suit will continue, whether or not you respond.
 If you don’t respond, the court will issue a ruling in favor of the lender.

 That means you will be forced to pay what’s owed.
 They may also tack on attorney fees, court fees, and interest to your balance.

 Get in touch with the lender/collector that filed the suit, and see if they will accept a lower amount.